Jsugaru Port Station

 Hand-drawn typography and illustration gave the poster a warmer stall-market feel instead of a sterile menu-board look.

-A single poster became a clear case-study artifact that can show practical local-business creative work without making unsupported growth claims.
+A single poster became a clear example of practical local-business creative work without unsupported sales claims.

-The project adds a different type of evidence to Instavar's portfolio: fast creative support for a small food business with physical-location constraints.
+The project adds a different example to Instavar's portfolio: fast creative work for a small food business.

 What this proves

-This is credible creative proof for local F&B, with a narrow claim boundary.
+This is practical creative proof for local food brands, with a clear limit on what it proves.

 Food and retail creative